đŸŒ±The Messy, Beautiful Work of Becoming

 • Looking where they shouldn’t

-• Tapping or nudging to get a reaction
+• Nudging or tapping to get a reaction

 • Comments made “just to see what happens”

-These moments — while sometimes uncomfortable for adults — are developmentally expected.
+These moments — while uncomfortable for adults — are developmentally expected.

 At WHPS, we: